jonbhanson/flutter_native_splash/README.md

   # png file and should be sized for 4x pixel density.
   #image: assets/splash.png

-  # This property allows you to specify an image used as branding in the splash screen.
-It must be
+  # The branding property allows you to specify an image used as branding in the splash screen.
-  # a png file.
-Currently, it is only supported for Android and iOS.
+  # It must be a png file.
+Currently, it is only supported for Android < v12 and iOS.
   #branding: assets/dart.png

-  # Specify your branding image for dark mode.
-  #branding_dark: assets/dart_dark.png

   # To position the branding image at the bottom of the screen you can use bottom, bottomRight,
   # and bottomLeft.
 The default values is bottom if not specified or specified something else.
-  #
-  # Make sure this content mode value should not be similar to android_gravity value and
-  # ios_content_mode value.
   #branding_mode: bottom

-  # The color_dark, background_image_dark, and image_dark are parameters that set the background
+  # The color_dark, background_image_dark, image_dark, branding_dark are parameters that set the background
   # and image when the device is in dark mode.
 If they are not specified, the app will use the
   # parameters from above.
 If the image_dark parameter is specified, color_dark or
   # background_image_dark must be specified.  color_dark and background_image_dark cannot both be